jerinjy/jerinjy/README.md

 # Hi, I am JERIN JOY
-I am a passionate engineer with interest and knowledge in the fields of Embedded Systems and Digital and Analog circuit designs.
+I am a passionate engineer with interest and knowledge in the fields of Embedded Systems, Digital and Analog circuit designs, and computer programming.
 # Education
 ### Bachelor of Technology in Electronics and Electrical Engineering
 Rajiv Gandhi Institute of Technology, Kottayam